All Episodes

 Net neutrality is going to give you exactly what you just described.

-And if, say, Fox News or Rush Limbaugh.com is being read by many more people than say MSNBC's site, the government say it's not fair, too many people or not enough people are accessing MSNBC, so they will order under the terms of neutrality.
+And if, say, Fox News or RushLimbaugh.com is being read by many more people than, say, MSNBC's site, the government will say it's not fair.

-They will order Fox News or Rush Limbaugh.com throttled and access feared to MSNB.
+They will order Fox News or RushLimbaugh.com throttled and access feared to MSNBC.

 That's what they want.

-That's exactly what you just described.
+That's what you just described.

 You think it's happening now.

-But isn't the interesting thing, though, is that that idea has been kicked around by internet service providers for years now of providing or providing a service to customers, there would be a tiered service like that.
+But isn't the interesting thing, though, is that that idea has been kicked around by internet service providers for years now of providing a service to customers.

-Uh but you're gonna have the choice, you'd have the choice to opt in.
+You'd have the choice to opt in.

-Look at it's like anything else.
+Look, it's like anything else.

 If some ISPs want to offer tiered service, it's all up to whether or not they can sell it, make a profit offering it, have another people sign up to it and use it as the way it's intended, however that would be.

-But I'm what I'm telling you, Johnny, is all right.
+What I'm telling you, Johnny, is all right.

 Let me throw one more thing in the mix here.

-Um I'm not just speaking off the cuff here and off the top of my head.
+I'm not just speaking off the cuff here and off the top of my head.

-And your what you just described is exactly what this person was trying to get me to pay attention to.
+And what you just described is exactly what this person was trying to get me to pay attention to.

 This person was trying to warn me that net neutrality actually is going to mean the policing of content.

-And it really, while you think it's about cost and access to your entertainment, what it really is going to be, and we remember we haven't seen the regulations because they're keeping them under lock and key, 330 pages.
+And it really, while you think it's about cost and access to your entertainment, what it really is going to be, and we remember, we haven't seen the regulations because they're keeping them under lock and key, 330 pages.

 Nobody wants to watch them.